Guide for Garden Defense2026-04-02

 Priority Hierarchy

-Not all moles are equal.
+Not all targets are equal.
 Priority order:

 Identify the Cat in 0.3 Seconds